gricardo87/pokemon-colorscripts/README.md

 You can run the program from the command line to either display a pokemon of your choice by specifying the pokemon name or make it display a random pokemon.
 ```
-Usage: pokemon-colorscripts [OPTION] [POKEMON NAME]
+usage: pokemon-colorscripts [OPTION] [POKEMON NAME]

-Options:
+CLI utility to print out unicode image of a pokemon in your shell

+optional arguments:
   -h, --help            Show this help message and exit
   -l, --list            Print list of all pokemon
   -n NAME, --name NAME  Select pokemon by name.
-Generally spelled like in the games. a few exceptions are nidoran-f, nidoran-m, mr-mime, farfetchd,
+Generally spelled like in the games. a few exceptions are nidoran-f, nidoran-m, mr-mime, farfetchd, flabebe type-null etc.
-                            flabebe type-null etc. Perhaps grep the output of --list if in doubt.
+                        Perhaps grep the output of --list if in doubt.
   --no-title            Do not display pokemon name
   -s, --shiny           Show the shiny version of the pokemon instead
+  -b, --big             Show a larger version of the sprite
   -r [RANDOM], --random [RANDOM]
                         Show a random pokemon.
-This flag can optionally be followed by a generation number or range (1-8) to show random pokemon from
+This flag can optionally be followed by a generation number or range (1-8) to show random pokemon from a specific generation or range of generations.
-                            a specific generation or range of generations.
-The generations can be provided as a continuous range (eg. 1-3) or as a list of
+                        The generations can be provided as a continuous range (eg. 1-3) or as a list of generations (1,3,6)
-                            generations (1,3,6)

 ```

 Example of printing out a specific pokemon